-Water is the ultimate rehydrator.
+Water is the ultimate way to rehydrate, which your muscles need to function properly and repair themselves.
 Avoid caffeine and alcohol because they can dehydrate you.

 Gently massage overworked muscles, prompting nutrient-rich blood to flow through, replenishing them.
-Better yet, get a massage from someone you like.
+Better yet, get a massage from someone else.

 Your muscles are hungry after exertion.
 They crave protein.
 Choose natural sources such as fish, poultry, lean meats, nuts, lentils and quinoa.

 A warm bath cures many ills, and always helps ease stiff muscles.
 You'll also sleep better after a bath, helping you awake refreshed.
 If you're brave, try a hot/cold treatment, alternating water temperatures every couple minutes, to open blood vessels more.

-When your muscles are feeling rested, ease back into your normal fitness program gradually so your body has time to catch up with all the plans you have in store.
+When your muscles are feeling rested, gradually ease back into your normal fitness program so your body has time to catch up with all the plans you have in store.

 Remember, the most effective way to relieve muscle soreness after an active weekend is to move a bit more, drink lots of water and nourish your muscles back to health.